 Mazurek also was impressed by Truth’s fortitude during her escape.
 “I walked along Shaupeneak Ridge just the other day and was thinking a lot about how incredible it was she managed to achieve this carrying a baby,” she says.
 “Attending to one while hiking around rather steep inclines at night where there are predators does not seem easy.”

-On a nearly cloudless morning in early August, members of Harambee Kingston gathered at Shaupeneak Ridge to bless the land over which the new trail will pass.
-In a moving ceremony including music, dance and words, participants recounted Truth’s life and explained how her example has fueled their own activism.
+On a nearly cloudless morning in early August, members of Harambee Kingston gathered at Shaupeneak Ridge to bless the land over which the new trail passes.
+In a moving ceremony that included music, dance and words, participants recounted Truth’s life and explained how her example has fueled their own activism.

 Recently, Truth also was honored with a sculpture near the Highland welcome center on Walkway Over the Hudson.
 In addition to a larger-than-life representation, the bronze monument includes images of a young enslaved mother and child, a slavery sale sign and a poster for a women’s suffrage march.

 “The design is intended to provoke critical thinking, create a sense of place, and inform viewers that artistry is a powerful and useful tool of social transformation,” sculptor Vinnie Bagwell says.
 “My hope is that visitors of this special place will be able to leave with the ability to appreciate and affirm the strength and beauty of ethnic, gender and cultural pluralism; and now — more than ever — feel a sense of responsibility for the future of liberty and freedom for all people.”